 CTI Professor: University of Tennessee - Knoxville from 2008

-Research Emphasis: Intelligent systems and optimization methodologies applied to various power system problems, including wide area control, distribution systems, electricity markets, equipment diagnostics and maintenance, control of dispersed energy resources, power system control and production scheduling.
+Research: Control, intelligent system and optimization methodologies applied to various power system problems, including: alternative energy integration, distribution systems, demand side management, electricity markets, equipment diagnostics and maintenance, oscillation damping, production scheduling, and wide area operations.

 CTI Professor: University of Tennessee - Knoxville 2008-present